Hectordavidjimenezflores/Programing/homework/PIA/README.md

 4. diamante
 5. alejandrina

-Correct word +100 pts and incorrect word -100 pts.
+Correct word +100 pts, incorrect word -100 pts and repeated word -100 pts.
 The player only has five chances to find the five words.

 ### Option 2